kenos1/save-suroi-together/README.md

 If the community ever wanted to know why updates are so rushed and buggy, here's why.

 The development team imposes "deadlines" on the whole team by publicly announcing to the community that the next update will be released at a specific date.
 While this may seem fine, Suroi is **completely ran by volunteers**.
 These volunteers have limited time to work on the game, and adding even more pressure on them by giving empty promises to the community unsurprisingly stresses out them even more.
 Working on Suroi.io isn't a job where you are paid money, you are paid with experience and fun, and that is completely killed by this stress.
-There is no wonder why top contributors of the project have quit developing the game.
+There is no wonder why top contributors of the project have quit developing the game due to **mental health issues**.

 As an added bonus, there is a pinned message posted months ago in `#dev-private` that explicitly said to not give empty promises about updates to the community.
 Did that actually change anything?